BriarSMC/Shoot-My-Challengers/wiki/GameImplementationDocument.md

 Each level has a Marker2D node named "TeleportIn".
 This is the starting position for the Hero on each level.
 We set a timer (SpawnTimer) to fire when Hero scene is ready.
 When the timer expires, then the Hero script executes code  to make the Hero appear on the level.

+### Moving

+We use an object named HeroInputHandler to process all input from the player to manipulate the Hero.
+It is added as a child of the Hero scene.

+*__Polling v. _input(event)__*

+We tried doing event processing for moving, but we encountered some sort of lag.
+Therefore, we decided to use Input polling for all inputs.